ndouglas-cloudsmith/hunt-the-malicious-package/README.md

 ```

 Dozens of direct software dependencies within this Python container image, each pulling in their own transitive dependnecies.<br/>
-SBOM helps us compare fix availability between versioning odf these dependencies.
+SBOM helps us compare fix availability between versioning odf these dependencies.<br/>

-<br/><br/>
+Many of these dependencies simply **will not be fixed**

-Many of these dependencies simply will not be fixed - and that's a harsh reality of software development and how we consume open-source software libraries.
+and that's just the harsh reality of software development and how we consume open-source software libraries.
 ```
 grype python:latest | grep "(won't fix)"
 ```